software-Testing-1506/softwareTesting/README.md

 How to use the elegant tiny QC(wc?ok)

-+ no -s but directly typing \*.c or anything you like
++ no -s but directly typing \*.c or anything you like,or just typing * to traversal all the files this dir

 + new -a parameter meaning new function counting codeline,nullline and balaline